Dorcas-BD/smart-contracts/snowflake/contracts/snowflake.md

 ### ```_addResolver``` function
 This function is the logic use to add new resolvers.
-This is a proivate function that take the EIN, resolver address as a parameters and also check if the EIN and resolver address does not exist in the identityRegistry before adding the resolver.
+This is a private function that take the EIN, resolver address as a parameters and also check if the EIN and resolver address does not exist in the identityRegistry before adding the resolver.
 Also, the function check if it has Snowflakes to allow withdrawal, and also set the withdraw allowance limit.
 And the resolver are added to the array.

 ### ```changeResolverAllowances``` function
 It change resolver allowances for identity of msg.sender.